Understanding Organic Certification for Cosmetics

 Using “Organic” On your Product Label

-Walk into any grocery store, big box store, local coop or salon, and you’ll see just how popular “organic” products are.
-With the organic personal care market expected to grow to $15B annually by 2020, this is a hot market section; it’s good for skin and good for your bottom line.
-But Organic Certification isn’t as simple as it might appear.
+You see just how popular “organic” products are as soon as you walk into any grocery store, big box store, local coop or salon, etc. Organic is everywhere and that’s a good thing.
+With the organic personal care market expected to grow to $15B annually by 2020, this is a hot market section; it’s good for skin and good for you – bottom line, but… Organic Certification isn’t as simple as it might appear!

 Not all organic products are created equal.
-You’ll find that some cosmetic and skin care companies claim their products are organic, even when those products have not been certified under the a program such as the USDA National Organic Program by an organization such as Oregon Tilth.
+You’ll find that some cosmetic and skin care companies claim their products are organic even when those products have not been certified under programs such as the USDA National Organic Program under the organization of Oregon Tilth.

 Label Options for USDA Certified Organic Products